arc-eng/cli/README.md

 Commands:
-  edit     ✍️ Let PR Pilot edit a file for you. history  📜 Access recent tasks. plan     📋 Let PR Pilot execute a plan for you. run      🚀 Run a saved command.
+  edit     ✍️ Let PR Pilot edit a file for you. grab     🤲 Grab commands, prompts and plans from other repositories. history  📜 Access recent tasks. plan     📋 Let PR Pilot execute a plan for you. run      🚀 Run a saved command.